 Patrick is a contributing editor for Sensitive Skin Magazine, a Pushcart nominee, a two time nominee for Best Of The Net, and a PEN Center USA Professional and former Mentor.
 Along with Ashley Perez, he is the Coordinator for the Why There Are Words, Los Angeles reading series in DTLA.

 Patrick holds an MFA from Antioch University Los Angeles where he is an instructor for the inspiration2publication program.
 Check Here for the next available course.
 Patrick also teaches creative writing at various rehabs, correctional facilities, institutions, and workshops.

 Patrick was awarded a BFA in Film from the San Francisco Art Institute and has made two documentaries: GIRLS ON GIRLS and THE YAA GIRLZ AND THE DEADLY SPARKS.
 A new untitled film project, an exposé of online dating, is soon to be in production.

 His former band: ON-X – a collaboration that produced the CD: IT JUST GETS DARKER… – unraveled in 2008.
 Another music endeavor is in the works.

-Patrick recently relocated from the glittery sleaze of Hollywood to live in LA’s monument to broken dreams, the über hip Downtown district with his fiancé and two giant Maine Coons.
+Patrick lives in L.A.’s monument to broken dreams, the über hip downtown district, with his wife, Jennifer, and two giant Maine Coons.
 He is currently working on several new projects: a memoir chronicling his former career as roadie/road manager for several major punk bands during the ’80’s (Dead Kennedys, Flipper, TSOL, Subhumans), a noir crime novel, a short book about his ongoing encounters with the TSA, a collection of linked essays on sex, and getting his first memoir made into a film.
 A Patreon page has been created to help see these projects to completion.

 All photographs/videos (unless otherwise noted) © Patrick O’Neil 2012